ThoTP22/ThoTP22/README.md

 # 👋 Hi there, I'm Trần Phú Thọ (@ThoTP22)

 🎓 I'm a Software Engineering student at **FPT University**
-💻 Passionate about coding, problem solving, and building scalable systems
+💻 Passionate about **coding** and **exploring the digital world**
-🌍 I love exploring new places and learning from different perspectives
+🌍 I love **traveling** and finding inspiration in new places
+♓ Zodiac Sign: **Pisces** – calm, creative, and always dreaming big 🐟

 ---

 ## 👨‍💻 About Me

-- 🔭 Currently studying **Software Engineering**
+- 🔭 Studying Software Engineering at **FPT University**
-- 👨‍💻 Interested in distributed systems, backend development, and data engineering
+- 💡 Interested in distributed systems, backend development, and cloud technologies
-- ✈️ Love to **travel** and experience different cultures
+- ✈️ Addicted to **discovery trips** – both in the real world and in code
-- 🧠 Always learning something new — whether it’s a framework or a concept
+- 🧘‍♂️ Code is my flow – it's where logic meets imagination

 ---